 The year I had to skip Oktoberfest I was still able to pick up a keg of Paulaner Festbier from my local liquor store.
 (I have a kegerator at my house plus I was throwing a party for 40 people—it only made sense!)

 For me, there’s a medium-sized beer/liquor/wine store near my house that takes special orders for kegs.
-They actually have a whole keg menu to order from and the kegs typically come in about a week later.
+They actually have a whole keg menu to order from and the kegs typically arrive about a week later.
 If you’re throwing an Oktoberfest-themed party, call around to a few of the stores near you to see if they take keg orders on imported beers.

 Alternatively, Total Wine also sells kegs!
 If you’re lucky enough to live near one of their locations, you can get kegs of your preferred Oktoberfest beer.
 For instance, a quick search through Total Wine shows they sell kegs of: